leozc/TCPMultiplexingThrottler/README.md

     public MultiplexThrottler(IList<String> destinations, IList<int> speedInBps, Byte[] content)'

 ### Main
-A very simple main exe for demonstration purpose, see the sample in Program.cs, and change it when needed.
+A very simple main executable is here for demonstration purpose, please see the code in Program.cs, and change it to suit your needs.
     EXEC SampleInput.txt SampleData
+	where SampleInput.txt is the specification (Client EP and speed limit in bps) and SampleData is the data you want to deliver.
+####Tips:

-Tips: use this command to generate an exact 64 MB files.
-    fsutil file createnew sampledata 67108864'
+- use command followed to generate an exact 64 MB files. fsutil file createnew sampledata 67108864'
+- See SampleInput.txt for the file format of specification.
 ## Design
 ### Pluginable Design
 As the nature of problem, it is arguably impossible to write an algorithm does optimal throttling in all aspects, so it is critical to have a flexible framework and design to enable low-overhead changes, fast experiment as well as a good separation among the data delivery, devices management and data throttling policy